How Causal Abstraction Underpins Computational Explanation: Computational Implementation as Causal Abstraction

-Importantly, this principle states only a necessary condition.
-If one likes, it can be taken as a characterization of ``syntactic'' implementation, leaving open that there are other important ``semantic'' notions (cf. \citealt{Chalmers2011b,SprevakTriviality}).
-For example, some have forcefully argued that proper implementation demands representational equivalence: computational explanations fundamentally cite representational properties of a system---``no computation without representation'' \citep{fodor75LOT}---at least across many important cases in the cognitive sciences \citep{Rescorla2013}.
+The relativity of this analysis to the choice $\mathcal{C}$ of admissible transformations is significant.
+We discuss the issue further below.
+It relates to a contentious question about the role of representation.
+Some have forcefully argued that proper implementation demands representational equivalence: computational explanations fundamentally cite representational properties of a system---``no computation without representation'' \citep{fodor75LOT}---at least across many important cases in the cognitive sciences \citep{Rescorla2013}.
+In our framework, this can be understood as a constraint on the space $\mathcal{I}_{\tau}$ of allowable operations on the low-level system.
+Perhaps such interventionals should be restricted to meaningful operations on suitable representational vehicles.
 We return to questions about the role of representation in \S\ref{sec:representation}.

-A second important way in which the principle commits only to a necessary condition concerns the translation and the classes of low-level manipulations that we ought to allow.
-Without any further constraints, we allow any bijective function from the original variable space whatsoever.
-This can result in arbitrarily complex sets $\mathcal{I}_{\tau}$ of interventionals at the low-level.\footnote{As emphasized several times, abstraction-under-translation guarantees that the set $\mathcal{I}_{\tau}$ of interventionals on the implementing system form an intervention algebra.
-We return to this important point below in \S\ref{section:trivial}.} Would we want to say, for instance, that $\mathcal{M}^*$ implements the XNOR algorithm $\mathcal{M}$ depicted in Fig. \ref{fig:nn1}?
+More generally, the concern arises that the resulting set $\mathcal{I}_{\tau}$ may be unnatural, complex, or otherwise inapt. \footnote{As already emphasized, abstraction-under-translation guarantees that $\mathcal{I}_{\tau}$ forms an intervention algebra, which is not guaranteed under exact transformation.
+We return to this important point below in \S\ref{section:trivial}.} Would we want to say, for instance, that $\mathcal{M}^*$ implements the \textsc{xnor} algorithm $\mathcal{M}$ depicted in Fig. \ref{fig:nn1}?
 To develop the line of concern further, we delve more deeply into some concrete scientific applications of these ideas.